escowles/recipes/_posts/2024-09-23-southern-macaroni-and-cheese.md

 everything down by rinsing the pasta meant that the cheese mixed with the macaroni didn't really melt. next time, i think i will mix the cold pasta with the eggs, milk, butter, and cheddar, and then heat it up until the cheese melts.

+09/30/2024: on second thought, tempering the eggs is probably the right way to do this